-To get your learner car licence you must pass the Written Road Rules Test.
+To get your learner car licence you must pass either PrepL or the Written Road Rules Test.
 The resources on this site should help you achieve this.
 You must also be 16 or older, prove your identity, be medically fit to drive, and pay the licence and test fees (we can’t help with this).

 In addition to following the road rules like all road users should, there are specific rules associated with a learner licence.
 Disobeying these additional rules could result in heavy fines or loss of licence.

 |Blood Alcohol Concentration||Zero (no alcohol in your system)|